kit-data-manager/base-repo/README.md

 * PostgreSQL 9.1 or higher
 * RabbitMQ 3.7.3 or higher (in case you want to use the messaging feature, which is recommended)
+* Elastic 7.X or higher (in case you want to use the search feature)

 ### Setup